Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 This is a list of data that will live on the RFID chip, separated into required and optional data.
 All REQUIRED data must be populated to be compliant with this open source RFID protocol.

-NTAG216 tags have 888 bytes of total memory.
+NTAG216 tags have 888 bytes of usable memory.

 ### Required Data
 All chips MUST contain this information, otherwise they are considered non-compliant